swamp/swamp/docs/core_principles.md

   small "entities".

 - **heap allocation** during runtime.
-It can be done in the engine for certain containers, like SlotMap or similar concepts.
+It can be done in the engine for certain containers, like Strings, SlotMap or similar concepts.

 - **garbage collection**.
 Even though it is allocated in an arena and the garbage collection is just one root, it still takes time to do a deep clone of